N$^2$M$^2$: Learning Navigation for Arbitrary Mobile Manipulation Motions in Unseen and Dynamic Environments: Experimental Evaluations

 \subsection{Experimental Robotic Platforms}

 We train agents for three different robotic platforms differing considerably in their kinematic structure and base motion abilities.
-The \textit{PR2} robot consists of an omnidirectional base, a height-adjustable torso, and a $7$-DOF arm, giving it high mobility and kinematic flexibility.
-But with a base diagonal of $\SI{0.91}{m}$ it is comparably large, limiting its maneuverability in narrow spaces.
+The \textit{PR2} robot consists of an omnidirectional base, a height-adjustable torso, and a $7$-DOF arm, giving it high mobility and kinematic flexibility. \myworries{With} a base diagonal of $\SI{0.91}{m}$ it is comparably large, limiting its maneuverability in narrow spaces.
 The \textit{Toyota HSR} robot has an omnidirectional base as well, but the arm is limited to $5$-DOF including the height-adjustable torso.
 As a result, it cannot reach all poses in SE3 unless it coordinates movements with its base.
-The \textit{TIAGo} robot is equipped with a height-adjustable torso similar to the PR2 as well as a flexible $7$-DOF arm.
-But it uses a differential drive, restricting its mobility compared to the PR2.
+The \textit{TIAGo} robot is equipped with a height-adjustable torso similar to the PR2 as well as a flexible $7$-DOF arm. \myworriestwo{However,} it uses a differential drive, restricting its mobility compared to the PR2.
 All three robots are equipped with a base LiDAR sensor, covering 270, 240, and 220 degrees on the PR2, HSR, and TIAGo, respectively.
 The TIAGo additionally has three range sensors pointing backward, each with a field of view of $\SI{29 }{\degree}$ and a range of one meter.
 In the simulation, we also equip the PR2 and HSR with the same range sensors.
 The action space for these platforms is continuous, consisting of either one (diff-drive) or two (omni) directional velocities $\mathbf{v_{b, \{x, y\}}}$, and an angular velocity $\mathbf{v_{b, \theta}}$.
-This action space is completed with two more actions, one controlling the velocity of the end-effector motion and the other controlling the torso lift joint.
-Except for the HSR for which we do not find a benefit in learning the torso over solving for it with the IK as it only has limited DoF. \tabref{tab:constraints} lists the constraints we set across the different platforms in the analytical environment.
+This action space is completed with two more actions, one controlling the velocity of the end-effector motion and the other controlling the torso lift joint. \myworries{The only exception to this is} the HSR for which we do not find a benefit in learning the torso over solving for it with the IK as it only has limited DoF \myworries{and therefore do not learn the torso velocities}. \tabref{tab:constraints} lists the constraints we set across the different platforms in the analytical environment.